Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure when a user updates their profile delivery info, a toast message is displayed telling that the change has been successfully made. | When a user updates their profile delivery info, a toast message is displayed telling that the change has been successfully made.
 [Update profile](wireframes/updated_profile.png) | PASS
 Ensure when a user ticks the save order button, their order is saved to their profile. | When a user ticks the save order button, their order is saved to their profile.
 This tests also shows that all order details have been populated to the order history form.
 [Order history](wireframes/order_history.png) | PASS
 Ensure when a user clicks on the order number in the order history, they are prompted with an alert that it is a past order. | When a user clicks on the order number in the order history, they are prompted with an alert that it is a past order.
 [Order number](wireframes/order_number.png) | PASS
+Ensure the appropriate error message is displayed if the add products form is filled out incorrectly. | The appropriate error message is displayed if the add products form is filled out incorrectly.
+[Add products error](wireframes/addproducts_error.png) | PASS
+Ensure the appropriate success message is displayed if the add products form is filled out correctly. | The appropriate success message is displayed if the add products form is filled out correctly.
+[Add products success](wireframes/addproducts_success.png) | PASS
+Ensure that products are successfully added.
+If product has no image, the appropiat noimage.png is displayed. | Products are successfully added.
+If product has no image, the appropiat noimage.png is displayed.
+[Add products](wireframes/addproducts.png) | PASS
+Ensure new product images are uploaded successfully. | New product images are uploaded successfully.
+[Product image](wireframes/product_image.png) - [Product image2](wireframes/product_image2.png) | PASS

 ---